wildjames/Horapatra/README.md

 ## Installation
 First, install requirements

-`pip install --user kivy icalendar`
+`pip install --user --upgrade kivy icalendar numpy pytz`

-Then, make `main.py` executable
+Then, if you're on UNIX, make `main.pyw` executable

-`chmod +x main.py`
+`chmod +x main.pyw`

-The program can now be run simply by the command `./main.py` (if in its directory in the terminal)
+The program can now be run simply by the command `./main.pyw`

+For windows, `.pyw` files are automatically executed with python, so all you have to do is copy the BigBitches shortcut to your desktop (or wherever), and double-click it.
+Be aware! you still need to have python installed for this to work properly!

+To install python, get [The latest version](https://www.python.org/ftp/python/2.7.14/python-2.7.14.msi), and install that.
+Then, hit the windows key and R at the same time and type `cmd` in the popup.
+To make python accessible anywhere, paste the following into the black box that appears:

+`[Environment]::SetEnvironmentVariable("Path", "$env:Path;C:\Python27\;C:\Python27\Scripts\", "User")`

 ## Job Structure
 The code should be able to take an arbitrary number of jobs, and insert them into a workday around each other in the most optimal way.
 A job has the following structure: